 Antoine Barnave (1761-1793) was a French lawyer, politician and compelling public speaker.
 A constitutional monarchist, he played a significant part in the moderate phase of the revolution, before falling victim to the ensuing Terror.

 Born in Grenoble, south-eastern France, Barnave was educated by his mother before obtaining a law degree.
 He showed revolutionary sentiment from a young age, penning an influential pamphlet in 1788 that earned him a trip to the Estates-General.

-Like many of his colleagues in the National Assembly, Barnave was a constitutional monarchist; he believed Louis XVI could be persuaded to relinquish his absolutism and ‘educated’ in ruling a constitutional system of government.
-Barnave was an important figure in the Jacobin Club during its constitutional period (1789 to July 1791), writing the club’s rulebook and serving on its leadership committee.
+Like many of his colleagues in the National Assembly, Barnave was a constitutional monarchist.
+He believed Louis XVI could be persuaded to relinquish his absolutism and ‘educated’ in ruling a constitutional system of government.
+Barnave became an important figure in the Jacobin Club during its constitutional period (1789 to July 1791), writing the club’s rulebook and serving on its leadership committee.